CrowdStrike/foundry-sample-collections-toolkit/README.md

 * The Foundry CLI (instructions below).
 * Python 3.13+ (needed if modifying the app's functions).
 See [Python For Beginners](https://www.python.org/about/gettingstarted/) for installation instructions.
-* Yarn (needed if modifying the app's UI).
-See https://yarnpkg.com/getting-started for installation instructions.
+* Node 22+ (needed if modifying the app's UI).
+See https://nodejs.org/en/download for installation instructions.

 ### Install the Foundry CLI